 When I was younger, I used to hate this period of the year.
-I was really into spending days at the beach, partying with my friends and going out a lot and the coming of autumn meant that I should stop doing all these kind of things and go back to school and study and spend endless afternoons indoors: I was just totally bummed.
+I was really into spending days at the beach, partying with my friends and going out a lot and the coming of autumn meant that I should stop doing all these kinds of things and go back to school and study and spend endless afternoons indoors: I was just totally bummed.

 But things have changed.
 I am definitely older and all the things I love the most – reading, going into the woods and baking – are perfect at this time of the year.
 I still love summer a real lot, but I don’t mind the coming of autumn since it involves a lot of coziness and cool things to do.

 I think that seasons make a perfect topic for a blog post, as they give the opportunity of writing about the traditions and habits of a certain place, providing a lot of useful vocabulary as well.
-Therefore, like I did for spring and summer, I decided to use autumn as the subject for a new Italian vocabulary post, where you’ll find some of the most used words and phrases to be used at this time of the year.
+Therefore, as I did for spring and summer, I decided to use autumn as the subject for a new Italian vocabulary post, where you’ll find some of the most used words and phrases to be used at this time of the year.

 Shall we discover the Italian vocabulary for autumn, then?

 L’autunno (autumn) begins with the equinozio d’autunno (autumn equinox), which takes place on September 22nd.
 Such day marks the official end of summer, even if the event that truly means the end of summer is the inizio della scuola (beginning of school).
 In Italy, it is up to each region to decide the exact date of the beginning of school.
 This year, it was a day between September 11th and September 15th, depending on the region.